 *This post contains affiliate links, see my disclosure policy for more information.*

-There aren’t a lot of secular communities out there, and there aren’t a lot of secular homeschoolers in our area either.
-So as a secular homeschooler it can be lonely if you are going to only be friends/socialize with like homeschoolers.
+There aren’t a lot of secular communities, and there aren’t a lot of secular homeschoolers in our area either.
+Which means as a secular homeschooler it can be lonely if you are going to only be friends/socialize with like homeschoolers.

-We try to get together with homeschoolers, but try to find those that aren’t overly religious.
+We try to get together with homeschoolers, but try to find those that aren’t overly religious or at least aren’t pushy about their religion.
 Using causal settings, such as playgrounds and museums is a great way to get together without worrying about religion.

 Secular Curriculum is Hard to Find

-I was so so happy when I discovered BookShark, because other than it, I don’t know of a fully secular curriculum.
+I was so so happy when I discovered BookShark, because other than it, I didn’t know of a secular boxed curriculum.
+I have since found more secular curriculum, though not necessarily boxed curriculum.

 I don’t want to take a curriculum and work around a religion, I want it secular – open and go, especially for what you pay for it.

 You can get workbooks that are without religion, which if you aren’t looking for a full curriculum, or are an eclectic homeschooler.
-We used this method for our first couple years and it worked great.
+We used this method for our first couple years and are back to this method and it’s great for us, especially as I have gotten more confident in homeschooling.